Rules Mate

 Pay superannuation on every payday (Payday Super)

-From 1 July 2026, super must reach the employee's fund within 7 calendar days of each payday.
+From 1 July 2026, super must reach the employee's fund within 7 business days of each payday.

 criticalupcomingongoing